behnam-yousefi/MNDA/Supplementary_File.md

 The EDNN is composed of shallow encoder-decoder neural networks with the number of inputs and outputs being equal to the number of nodes in one layer (the nodes are the same from one layer to the other).
 For each node, the encoder input is a vector of its connection weights with the other nodes.
 If no link exists between two nodes, the corresponding input is set to zero.
 The decoder output for each node is a vector of node visit probabilities calculated based on a repeated fixed-length weighted random walk algorithm (Yousefi et al., 2023).
 The bottleneck layer serves as an embedding space in which dissimilarity between corresponding nodes are computed.
 The default dissimilarity measure implemented in the *mnda* R package is the cosine-distance.
 For technical details and motivations for parameter settings related to steps 1 and 2, we refer to (Yousefi et al., 2023).

 Step 3. involves assessing the significance of the calculated dissimilarities between corresponding nodes.
-Currently, the MNDA+ accommodates the following biological network analysis scenarios:
+Currently, the MNDA accommodates the following biological network analysis scenarios:

 a.
 Given two groups of samples corresponding to two conditions (e.g. independent healthy-diseased, male-female) and group-level biological networks $N_{C1}(V_{C1}, E_{C1})$ and $N_{C2}(V_{C2}, E_{C2})$ for each condition, form pairs of corresponding nodes ( $n_{1j}$ , $n_{2j}$ ); $n_{ij}$ is a node of $N_{Ci}$ , $i=1,2$ and $j$ runs from $1$ to the cardinality of $V_{Ci}$.